Don’t call me Caitlyn: Baby name plunges in popularity

 “It was inevitable,” said Laura Wattenberg, founder of BabynameWizard.com.
 “Caitlyn was already falling in popularity.
 Now it is suddenly controversial.”

-Each year, the Social Security Administration releases the top 1,000 baby names and uses the announcement to drive traffic to their website, where workers can start tracking their benefits long before they retire.
+The Social Security Administration released its annual list of the 1,000 most popular baby names for 2016 on Friday.
+The agency uses the announcement to drive traffic to its website, where workers can start tracking their benefits long before they retire.

 Emma was the top baby name for girls for the third year in a row.
-It was followed by Olivia, Ava, Sophia and Isabella, the Social Security Administration announced Friday.
+It was followed by Olivia, Ava, Sophia and Isabella.

 Noah was the top baby name for boys for the fourth year in a row.
 It was followed by Liam, William, Mason and James.